danibarna/floodGAM/data/raw-data/README.md

 Raw datafiles used to create the Rdata objects used in the analysis.
 These files are used in the scripts located at [/code/scripts/data-creation/](/code/scripts/data-creation/).

 Note the raw streamflow data is not stored here (too large for github).
 Instead we store the commands needed to talk to the NVE database and pull streamflow data.
-See [this](/data/how-to/hvordan_henter_jeg_data_med_lescon_var.md) guide for how to pull data from teh databases using lescon_var (internal system).
+See [this](/data/how-to/hvordan_henter_jeg_data_med_lescon_var.md) guide for how to pull data from the databases using lescon_var (internal system).

 Supporting files `alternate_version_numbers.csv`, `table_A2_report_2016-85.csv` are used to create the database commands. `utelatt.csv` is used to quality control the streamflow data.